Nigerian sex slave rescue from Mali 'fails'

 Naptip's hard-hitting findings, published on 29 September, also warned of what officials described as "slave camps" in Mali's north - brothels in the gold-mining towns of Kayes and Mopti.

-Photographs seen by the BBC reveal precise locations and buildings examined by the team.'Foreign racket'
+Photographs seen by the BBC reveal precise locations and buildings examined by the team.

 The findings were given to Malian police and Operation Timbuktu was launched.